Bill Bruford: 1994–2009: King Crimson, Earthworks II, final collaborations, and retirement

-During his final stint with Earthworks Bruford collaborated with others in the final twelve years of his career.
+During his final stint with Earthworks, Bruford collaborated with others in the final twelve years of his career.
 These included a collaboration with Americans Eddie Gomez and Ralph Towner in 1997, the jazz-rock band Bruford Levin Upper Extremities in 1998, a duo with Dutch pianist Michiel Borstlap from 2002 to 2007, the contemporary composer Colin Riley with the Piano Circus collective in 2009, and presenting drum clinics.
 In 2003, Bruford established two record labels: Winterfold Records, which cover his early releases including his guitar and rock-oriented music, and Summerfold Records, focusing on his jazz output, mostly from post-1987.
 Both are distributed by Voiceprint Records.

-Bruford's final public gig was with Earthworks on 31 July 2008 at Ronnie Scott's, London.
-In January 2009, at age 59, Bruford announced that he was retiring from performing and recording, after 41 years in music, effective 1 January.
+Bruford's final public gig was with Earthworks on 31 July 2008 at Ronnie Scott's in London.
+In January 2009, at the age of 59, Bruford announced that he was retiring from performing and recording, after 41 years, effective from 1 January.
 Among the various reasons for retiring were his growing performance anxiety that "was making life intolerable", his diminishing stamina required to tour and perform on an international scale, and what he perceived as a bleak future for the style of drumming that appealed to him.
 The final studio album he played on was Skin and Wire: Play the Music of Colin Riley (2009) by Piano Circus.
 Bruford had kept a diary of his gigs throughout his career, and logged 2,885 gigs.

-2009–present: Post-retirement
+2009–present: Retirement and return to music

-In early 2009 Bruford published his autobiography.
+In early 2009, Bruford published his autobiography.
 Not long into his retirement, Bruford had a brief, low key stint in Ann Bailey's Soul House, a nine-piece band performing Motown and soul covers in Ewhurst, Surrey.

 In February 2016, after four and a half years of study, Bruford received a PhD degree in Music from the University of Surrey.
 He had wanted to do something related to music following his retirement, and considered his missed opportunity in pursuing higher education in the late 1960s as a factor in his decision to enter academia.
 The University of Surrey offered to award Bruford an honorary doctorate, but he wanted to put in the effort and work for his degree, which focused on creativity and music performance, specifically with a drum kit.
 Bruford's thesis, "Making it work: Creative music performance and the Western kit drummer", was posted online in May 2016.
 Bruford has since written various journal articles, book chapters and liner notes, and presented guest lectures at universities and music institutions in Europe and North America.

-In April 2017 Bruford was inducted into the Rock and Roll Hall of Fame as a former member of Yes.
+In April 2017, Bruford was inducted into the Rock and Roll Hall of Fame as a former member of Yes.
 He attended the ceremony, but did not perform or deliver an acceptance speech.
 In March 2018, Bruford introduced Yes at their two London shows during their 50th Anniversary Tour.
 Later that year, Bruford published his second book, Uncharted: Creativity and the Expert Drummer.
 It is an adaptation of his PhD dissertation.